Computational quantum transport: a scattering approach perspective: Final remarks

 In a second step, one constructs electrodes of finite width and analyzes them in isolation.
 The associated $k$-space Hamiltonians provide information such as the number of propagating modes in each electrode.
 Packages such as KwantSpectrum \cite{kloss2021} provide tools to facilitate this analysis.

-It is only in a third step that one proceeds to treating scattering problems that consist of a scattering region with attached electrodes.
-It it often useful to start out with subparts of the final device.
+It is only in a third step that one proceeds to treat scattering problems that consist of a scattering region with attached electrodes.
+It is often useful to start out with subparts of the final device.
 For instance, in an electronic interferometer that contains several quantum point contacts, one could study the transport properties of a system that contains a single quantum point contact in order to calibrate the corresponding model.
 Another example is the interface between two materials that could be studied separately before being integrated into a larger device.
 When the final device is very large, it can actually be computationally advantageous to stop at this level and concatenate the scattering matrices of the different pieces numerically (following, e.g., \cite{rotter2000}).
 In most cases, however, one proceeds, at last, to simulate the entire device directly.

 While in former times research groups relied on in-house codes, nowadays in most cases one will want to take advantage of already existing solutions, at least as a starting point or foundation.
-Out of the codes that are listed at the end of Sec.~\ref{sec:short-hist-comp-quant}, the following three target quantum transport specifically and are under active maintenance: nextnano \cite{birner2007}, Kwant \cite{groth2014}, and Quantica.jl \cite{sanjose2021b}.
+We refer to the list of codes at the end of Sec.~\ref{sec:short-hist-comp-quant} as possible entrance points, either for standalone quantum transport calculations (model systems) or for a combined DFT/self-consistent quantum electrostatic + quantum transport (realistic materials and devices).